 Are you losing business from long-term customers because of a similar disconnect?
 To find out, ask yourself two fundamental questions:

 If you have long-term customers, you must be doing something right — and that’s to your company’s credit.
-But, remember, it’s not out of the question that you could lose any one of those customers if they’re unaware of your full
+But, remember, it’s not out of the question that you could lose any one of those customers if they’re unaware of your full spectrum of products and services.
+That’s an open opportunity for a competitor.

 By taking steps to raise awareness of your products and services, you’ll put yourself in a better position to increase sales and profitability.
 Our firm can help you identify your strongest revenue sources and provide further ideas for enhancing them.
+Contact us today!